-The weight limit in the CKP is the quantity of the product appearing in the DTP.
+Specifically, a CKP instance is created for each product type in the DTP.
+The CKP is created by the items in the CKP instance reduced from the pricing problem represent RFQs with weights equal to their quantities.
+The knapsack weight limit in the CKP is the quantity of the product appearing in the DTP.
 The value of a fraction, x, of an RFQ, r, is the expected unit revenue that yields a winning probability of x.
 The expected unit revenue is defined as the probability with which the customer is expected to accept the offer (as specified by the bidding module's probability distribution) times the offer price, $G^{-1}(r, x) \times x$.

 CMieux uses a binary search algorithm to solve the CKP instance for each product that is guaranteed to provide a solution within ε of optimal expected revenue.
 The search algorithm operates on the derivatives of the expected unit revenue functions.
 It finds the largest derivative value corresponding to a solution that does not violate the weight limit of the knapsack.
 Since the distributions are Normal the expected unit revenue functions are strictly concave, and the solution corresponding to the largest feasible derivative value is optimal.
-For full descriptions of the reduction to a CKP, the ε -optimal algorithm, and the probability distributions used in CMieux the reader is directed to [2]3.
+For full descriptions of the reduction to a CKP, the ε -optimal algorithm, and the regression tree method used by CMieux the reader is directed to [3].